jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 In the loss function, $sigma$ denotes a non-linear transformation.
 `ShadeWatcher` replaced the ReLU @transe-2013 with the Softplus function, $log(1+exp(x))$.

-// @fig-transr
+@fig-transr conceptualises how `TransR` utilises the projection matrix to transform entity embeddings to relations space.
+Additionally, every relation type has a projection matrix, yielding multiple relation-specific entity embeddings.

-// #figure(
+#figure(
-//     image("../figures/shadewatcher-illustrations-transr.drawio.png", alt: "The illustration shows the translational-based entity embedding approach.", width: 90%),
+    image("../figures/shadewatcher-illustrations-transr.drawio.png", alt: "The illustration shows the translational-based entity embedding approach.", width: 90%),
-//     caption: [The illustration shows the translational-based entity embedding approach (modified @transr-2015).]
+    caption: [The illustration shows the translational-based entity embedding approach (modified @transr-2015).]
-// ) <fig-transr>
+) <fig-transr>

 == Graph neural network <sec-graph-neural-networks>

 As previously discussed, when it comes to system entities, their context can be used as additional information represented by high-order connections via a multi-hop path.
-A graph neural network (GNN) #cite("shadewatcher-2022", "kgat-2019", "graph-convolutional-network-2016") aims to provide higher-level information.
+A graph neural network (GNN) #cite("shadewatcher-2022", "graph-convolutional-network-2016", "kgat-2019") aims to provide higher-level information.
 With message passing, entities update their representations by accumulating recursively propagated neighbour information.
-Hence, the GNN consists of $L$ layers.
+We achieve information propagation by defining $L$ layers representing $L$ hops in the neighbourhood.

-With these layers (@eq-gnn-layer-activations), the GNN can update the representation $bold(z)_h^((l))$ for a given entity $h$.
+With a layer (@eq-gnn-layer-activations), the GNN can update the representation $bold(z)_h^((l))$ for a given entity $h$.
-For each layer, the algorithm updates the representation of an entity $h$ using its previous value and the neighbourhood $cal(N)_h$.
+An update uses $h$'s previous value and neighbourhood values $cal(N)_h$.
 The initialisation of $bold(z)_h^((0))$ is done using the embedding $e_h^r$ provided by `TransR`.

 $